Annalena Baerbock: Energy, climate, and environmental policy

-Baerbock has called for coal to be phased out in Germany by 2030, the implementation of a speed limit of 130 kph, and restricting the registration of cars to emission-free cars "by 2030 at the latest".
+Baerbock has called for phasing out of coal use in Germany by 2030, implementation of a speed limit of 130 kph, and restriction of registration to emission-free cars "by 2030 at the latest".
 She has said that "agricultural subsidies should be oriented towards the common good" and that animal populations and meat production should be "reduced very significantly".
-Baerbock has also said that "climate policy is not in contradiction to the economy" and that she wishes to preserve Germany's status as an industrial location "into the 21st century – in light of the Paris climate agreement."
-She supports the production of climate-neutral steel and has expressed support for climate tariffs – international taxes on goods that are carbon-intensive.
-Under her policies, domestic German flights are to be made "superfluous" by 2035, by strengthening the rail network.
+Baerbock has also said that "climate policy is not in contradiction to the economy" and that she wishes to preserve Germany's status as an industrial location "into the 21st century – in light of the Paris climate agreement".
+She supports the production of climate-neutral steel and has expressed support for climate tariffs – international taxes on carbon-intensive goods.
+Under her policies, domestic German flights would be made "superfluous" by 2035 by strengthening the rail network.

 When the Federal Constitutional Court ruled that the greenhouse gas reductions set out in the Climate Protection Act were insufficient on 29 April 2021, Baerbock held out the prospect of setting concrete greenhouse gas savings targets in the event that her party would participate in the federal government.
 She also called for the quota for the annual expansion of renewable energy sources to be doubled by the mid-2020s.
 Baerbock has said that environmental destruction caused by climate change is becoming increasingly expensive.

-Baerbock opposes the Nord Stream 2 gas pipeline project between Russia and Europe.

 Baerbock is an opponent of nuclear power.
 In 2021, she opposed an EU proposal to label nuclear power as a green energy source.

 Immigration

-Amid the European migrant crisis in 2015, Baerbock joined fellow Green parliamentarians Luise Amtsberg, Franziska Brantner, Manuel Sarrazin and Wolfgang Strengmann-Kuhn in calling for more responsibilities for the European Commission in managing the EU's intake of refugees, a clear mandate for Frontex and EU-managed facilities for asylum seekers in their countries of origin.
+Amid the European migrant crisis in 2015, Baerbock joined fellow Green parliamentarians Luise Amtsberg, Franziska Brantner, Manuel Sarrazin, and Wolfgang Strengmann-Kuhn in calling for more responsibilities for the European Commission in managing the EU's intake of refugees, a clear mandate for Frontex, and EU-managed facilities for asylum seekers in their countries of origin.

+In September 2023, Baerbock criticized the European Union's migration deal with Tunisia.
+She advocated the German government's financial support for NGOs, such as SOS Humanity, that rescue migrants in the Mediterranean.